great-expectations/great_expectations/docs/README.md

     A Great Expectations team member reviews, approves, and merges your PR.
 Depending on your GitHub notification settings, you'll be notified when there are comments, your input is required, or when your changes are successfully merged.

-## Create an integrations guide
+## Create an integration guide

 The objective of an integrations guide is to help users successfully integrate an application with Great Expectations.

-## Contact the Great Expectations Developer Relations team
+### Contact the Great Expectations Developer Relations team

 Before you create your integration guide, notify the Great Expectations Developer Relations team of your plans in the [Great Expectations #integrations Slack channel](https://greatexpectationstalk.slack.com/archives/C037YCYNF1Q).
 A member of the team will discuss your requirements and support you through the review and publication process.